-COURSE NOTE: This course meets the computer graduation requirement and the VPAA graduation requirement...
+COURSE NOTE: This course meets the VPAA graduation requirement..

-Students will explore a multitude of online applications & tools related but not limited to: Microsoft Office Suite, QR Codes, Calculators, Social Media, Collaborative Instruments, Surveying/Polling, & Presentations.
-Exploring, researching, and analyzing each tool that is used, students will identify the functions behind each tool and the relation to education/business.
+Students will explore a multitude of online applications and tools related to, but not limited to: Google Drive, Gmail, Social Media and the Internet, and Google Docs, Sheets, Slides, and Forms.
+Students will explore, research, and analyze the purpose of each application and tool.
+They will practice using the applications and tools and gain an understanding of the relationship each one has to education/business.